 You can best capitalize on your zone of genius when both you and your manager are on the same page about where your skills lie and which tasks you enjoy most.

-Charma provides One on Ones, Team Collaboration, Feedback, Recognition & Goals — all in one place.
+Beloved by managers, HR, executives, and ICs alike, Charma is the best practice toolkit for managers to organize, motivate, and engage their teams.
 Eliminate never-ending Slack messages and constant interruptions using asynchronous communication and intentional meeting planning.
 Our meeting management system keeps managers and team members aligned without interrupting anyone’s flow, so every team member can stay ‘in the zone.’